 Total hip replacement can eliminate your pain, restore your independence, and improve your overall quality of life.
-Even better, the specialists at North Point Orthopaedics in Munster, Crown Point, or Valparaiso, Indiana, offer a less invasive version of hip replacement that can get you moving faster than traditional open surgery.
+Even better, the specialists at North Point Orthopaedics in Munster or Crown Point, Indiana, offer a less invasive version of hip replacement that can get you moving faster than traditional open surgery.
 Find out if you’re ready for a total hip replacement by calling the office to schedule an evaluation today or requesting an appointment online.

 Not everyone is ready for a total hip replacement.
 The specialists at North Point Orthopaedics carefully consider your age, overall health, and degree of disability before recommending the surgery.